4 days on the Great Beach Drive

 By Sarah Merchant

-Covering Rainbow Beach, Fraser Island and Hervey Bay, the Great Beach Drive is full of nature’s wonders, beachside culture, adorable permanent and migratory residents, and bucket loads of sun and sand.
+Covering Rainbow Beach, K'gari (formerly Fraser Island) and Hervey Bay, the Great Beach Drive is full of nature’s wonders, beachside culture, adorable permanent and migratory residents, and bucket loads of sun and sand.

 What to expect